gidsola/NetService/README.md

 **A secure, production-ready custom server for Next.js with built-in TLS and security headers.**

-MicroService simplifies HTTPS deployment for Next.js apps while enforcing modern security best practices.
+NetService simplifies HTTPS deployment for Next.js apps while enforcing modern security best practices.
 It automatically handles TLS configuration, security headers, and environment detection—so you don’t have to.

 ---